daniele77/aricpp/README.md

 * a GNU make file (Makefile)
 * a Windows nmake file (makefile.win)

-* a Visual Studio solution
+(NOTE: a Visual Studio Solution is no longer present in the library: you can open instead a cmake project from Visual Studio).

 You can specify boost library path in the following ways: